IRCraziestTaxi/typeorm-linq-repository/README.md

 ```

 That's it!
 Now all you need to do is use `typeorm-transactional-cls-hooked`'s `@Transactional()` decorator on methods that persist entities to your repositories.
 See `typeorm-transactional-cls-hooked`'s docs for more details.

+### Unit testing
+Two libraries, [typeorm-linq-repository-testing](https://github.com/IRCraziestTaxi/typeorm-linq-repository-testing) and [typeorm-linq-repository-testing-nestjs](https://github.com/IRCraziestTaxi/typeorm-linq-repository-testing-nestjs), now make it easier to unit test `LinqRepository`.

+[typeorm-linq-repository-testing-nestjs](https://github.com/IRCraziestTaxi/typeorm-linq-repository-testing-nestjs) contains a more "complete" example of usage since it has more practical usage in the context of another framework, but [typeorm-linq-repository-testing](https://github.com/IRCraziestTaxi/typeorm-linq-repository-testing) provides the raw components if you need to build something similar for another framework.